fishfollower/SAM/docs/getLowerBounds.md

 Argument      |Description
 ------------- |----------------
-`parameters`     |     initial values for the model in a format similar to what is returned from the defpar function
+`parameters`     |     initial values for the model in a format similar to what is returned from the defpar function `conf`     |     model configuration in a format similar to what is returned from the defcon function

 ## Value